bduval2/ovaview-app/Architecture.md

 Due to complications with encryption, the database does not hold Booleans, but rather integers corresponding to on or off statuses.

-Once a user is opted in to this feature, the user will receive more accurate predictions on their calendar UI.
+Once a user is opted in to this feature, the user will receive more accurate predictions on their calendar UI. {-More accurate, or just predictions in general?-}

 On the server, a few more changes occur.
 Firstly, there is a separate table in our database that is functionally the same as the initial table holding all user entries; this table differs in the way rows are encrypted, where now the server also holds the encryption key.
 This allows us to read the rows of this table for further R&D and processing for the stated reasons the user has consented to.

 Opted in users have their entry submission/deletion/modification mirrored to this table; instead of just one protocol for data manipulation by the user, there are two running in parallel.
 The new protocol looks similar to the initial one with one major change, where the data is encrypted using a shared key, that the user and server have possession of.

+{-Add the fact that we no longer store notes, just dates, moods and symptoms.
+We then use this data, which is associated to an anoynymous user, and we run it through an algorithm which combines this data with data from other anonymous users to do some black magic to figure out a formula for finding the next period for anyone who consents.-}

 Opted out users are exempt from this extra data flow.